By Dominique Collett, a senior investment executive at Rand Merchant Investments and the head of AlphaCode

 Fintech has gone mainstream and is no longer a niche sector.
 There are now over 26,000 fintech companies globally that employ half a billion people.
 The pandemic has changed consumer behavior substantially, with 30% of banking consumers now using app banking and 64% of consumers using one or more fintech platforms.
 The future of fintech looks promising, considering the maturity and funding of the sector.

 It is quite extraordinary how quickly consumers have adopted fintech; 96% of global consumers are aware of at least one fintech service or company, taking it from a niche sector to becoming mainstream.
+These big data trends in fintech seems to be gathering even more steam, and the future seem pretty bright.

 Highest funding on record